JeffCohen/workbook/books/cs/1-part-one/3-containers-for-things/3-linked-lists.md

 # Linked Lists

+We now use the atoms of memory locations to build slightly larger, more useful molecules.
 If we put together a simple series of memory locations, we can make them work together to form a _linked list_.
 A linked list is the simplest possible container for a collection of data elements.

 A linked list is a linear series of _nodes_.
 Each node is constructed from a pair of memory locations.
 The first location is responsible for storing the desired data (a single 64-bit numerical value); the other location is responsible for storing the memory location of the next node.